DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/5 File System Providers/Custom/1 Configuration/uploadFileChunk.md

 A function that uploads a file in chunks.

 ##### param(file): File
-The file that is uploaded.
+The file that is being uploaded.

 ##### param(uploadInfo): UploadInfo
 Information about the file upload session.